itoshkov/itoshkov.github.io/git-tutorial.md

 echo 'c8' > .repo/branches/main
 ```

 This is tedious and errorprone.
-I wish somebody will create a program to help
+I hope somebody will create a program to
-with this ...
+automate these steps ...

 ## Switching

-Before, I was saying things like "let's switch to `c2`", or "let's switch to
+Above I was saying things like "let's switch to `c2`", or "let's switch to
 `main`", but I never explained how.
 Well, here is how:

 ```bash